 There are two species of oil palm, elaeis guineensis and elaeis oleifer, and there are two types of oil that can be derived from the oil palm tree; palm kernel that comes from the seed, and palm oil, which comes from the fruit of the tree.

 Crude palm oil is used for the manufacture of soap and in the food industry.
 In the personal care industry, palm kernel oil is used to produce fatty acids and alcohols, which are substances used for emulsifier and surfactant manufacturers.

 Alternate Names for Palm Oil

 Given the fact that the generic term ‘vegetable oil’ can mean palm oil and the numerous palm oil derivatives, it can be tricky to identify whether a product contains it.
 Here are a few to look out for:

 - If it contains the word ‘palm’, such as palm kernel, palm fruit oil, palmate, glyceryl, stearate, palmitic acid, Palm stearine, palmitoyl oxostearamide, palmitoyl tetrapeptide-3

-- Popular surfactants including sodium laureth and lauryl sulfate and lauryl lactylate/sulphate are derivates of palm.
+- Popular surfactants including sodium Laureth and lauryl sulfate and lauryl lactylate/sulfate are derivates of palm.

 The ecosystems most susceptible to the spread of oil palm plantations are tropical forests and peatlands.
 Peatlands are marshlands where soils consist of decomposed peat vegetation.
 Peat acts like a sponge to absorb water and help prevent flooding.
 It also packs a good volume of carbon.